Kitware/paraviewweb/src/Common/Misc/Debounce/api.md

 # Debounce

-This is module expose an helper method used to prevent repetetive calls by debouncing it.
+This module exposes a helper method used to prevent repetitive calls by debouncing it.

 ```js